ahmedalhulaibi/loggy/README.md

 # Benchmarks

-A rudimentary benchmark shows that by changing how we actually consume logging libraries we incur a minor performance cost.
+A rudimentary benchmark shows that changing the way we consume logging libraries we only incur a minor performance cost.

 ```
 go test -bench=. -benchtime=20s -benchmem